 On the other hand, positive dietary changes can inhibit and even reverse the growth of Candida albicans.
 By following a low-sugar, anti-inflammatory diet and eating the right foods, you can promote good gut health and recover from a Candida overgrowth.

-Here are the 11 main principles of the Candida diet, along with tips on how to follow them and of course some recipes too.
-You can click on any of these links to jump down to each section.
+Here are the 11 main principles of the anti Candida diet plan, along with tips on how to follow them and a few suggested recipes.
+If you follow these principles, you’ll see big improvements in your gut health.

 - Avoid added sugars